cjyoung42/I2GDS_xylella/README.md

 <img width="445" height="669" alt="Screenshot 2025-12-16 at 10 34 22 PM" src="https://github.com/user-attachments/assets/718de075-eadb-4050-9755-2a90de5f2132" />

-Scripts and image files are available in the files section of this repo.

 ## Step 1.
 Quality Control in BUSCO
 **1.1**